onionpeel/birthday-email/README.md

 The cron job will work in development, but it may need to be adapted based on the production environment as there may be other ways of setting up scheduled events.

 ## Setup
-For testing and development, a `config.json` file with account credentials needs to be created in the `config` directory.
+For testing and development, a `config.json` file with email account credentials needs to be created in the `config` directory.
+EMAILUSER AND EMAILPASSWORD are the variables pertaining to the email account used to send messages.
 To test whether the project is successfully sending emails, refer to the instructions in `testNodemailer.js`.

 ```
 {
   "test": {
     "PORT": 3000,
     "MONGODB_URI": "mongodb://localhost:27017/BirthdayEmailTest",
-    "EMAILUSER": "...",
+    "EMAILUSERNAME": "...",
     "EMAILPASSWORD": "...",
-    "TESTMAILUSER": "...",
+    "TESTMAILUSERNAME": "...",
     "TESTMAILPASSWORD": "..."
   },
   "development": {
     "PORT": 3000,
     "MONGODB_URI": "mongodb://localhost:27017/BirthdayEmail",
-    "EMAILUSER": "...",
+    "EMAILUSERNAME": "...",
     "EMAILPASSWORD": "...",
-    "TESTMAILUSER": "...",
+    "TESTMAILUSERNAME": "...",
     "TESTMAILPASSWORD": "..."
   }
 }